redhat-developer/vscode-yaml/README.md

     * Scalar nodes autocomplete to schema's defaults if they exist
 4. Hover support:
     * Hovering over a node shows description *if provided by schema*
+5. Formatter:
+    * Allows for formatting the current file

 *Auto completion and hover support are provided by the schema.
 Please refer to Language Server Settings to setup a schema*

 # Language Server Settings

+The following settings are supported:
+* `yaml.format.enable`: Enable/disable default YAML formatter (requires restart)
+* `yaml.validate`: Enable/disable validation feature
+* `yaml.schemas`: Helps you associate schemas with files in a glob pattern
+* `[yaml]`: VSCode-YAML adds default configuration for all yaml files.
+More specifically it converts tabs to spaces to ensure valid yaml, sets the tab size, and allows live typing autocompletion.
+These settings can be modified via the corresponding settings inside the `[yaml]` section in the settings:
+    *   `editor.insertSpaces`
+    *   `editor.tabSize`
+    *   `editor.quickSuggestions`

+##### Associating a schema to a glob pattern via yaml.schemas:
+When associating a schema it should follow the format below
 ```
 yaml.schemas: {
     "url": "globPattern",